Large U(1) charges from flux breaking in 4D F-theory models: Formalism of vertical flux breaking

 \subsection{Vertical flux}

 To describe the flux backgrounds, we first need some basic geometric facts about the compactifications.
 As mentioned in Section \ref{sec:Intro}, we consider F-theory compactified on a \cy fourfold $Y$, which is an elliptic fibration on a threefold base $B$.
 Nonabelian gauge groups arise when sufficiently high degrees of singularities are developed in the elliptic fibers over divisors on $B$ (denoted by $D_\alpha$), called gauge divisors $\Sigma$.
 When this happens, $Y$ itself is also singular and we need to consider its resolution $\hat Y$ such that we can study cohomology and intersection theory.
 Let the total gauge group be $G$, where $G$ has no $\U(1)$ factors before flux breaking.
-For each nonabelian factor $G_s\subset G$ supported on gauge divisor $\Sigma_s$, the resolution results in exceptional divisors $D_{1\leq{i_s}\leq\mathrm{rank}(G_s)}$ in $\hat Y$.
-Their intersection structure matches (up to monodromy for non-simply-laced groups) the Dynkin diagram of $G_s$, where each exceptional divisor corresponds to a Dynkin node \cite{Kodaira,Neron}.
-By the Shioda-Tate-Wazir theorem \cite{shioda1972,Wazir}, the divisors $D_I$ on $\hat Y$ are spanned by the zero section $D_0$ of the elliptic fibration, pullbacks of base divisors $\pi^* D_\alpha$ (which we also call $D_\alpha$ depending on context), and the exceptional divisors $D_{i_s}$.\footnote{If $G$ has $\U(1)$ factors, there are also divisors associated with these factors coming from the Mordell-Weil group of rational sections with nonzero rank.} Although the choice of resolution is not unique, our analysis and results are clearly resolution-independent \cite{Jefferson:2021bid}.
+For clarity of the analysis, in this section we assume that $G$ is a simple nonabelian gauge group, although essentially the same analysis goes through when $G$ has multiple nonabelian factors, as in the cases considered in \S\ref{sec:u1}.
+The nonabelian group $G$ is supported on a gauge divisor $\Sigma$, and the resolution results in exceptional divisors $D_{1\leq{i}\leq\mathrm{rank}(G)}$ in $\hat Y$.
+Their intersection structure matches (up to monodromy for non-simply-laced groups) the Dynkin diagram of $G$, where each exceptional divisor corresponds to a Dynkin node \cite{Kodaira,Neron}.
+By the Shioda-Tate-Wazir theorem \cite{shioda1972,Wazir}, the divisors $D_I$ on $\hat Y$ are spanned by the zero section $D_0$ of the elliptic fibration, pullbacks of base divisors $\pi^* D_\alpha$ (which we also call $D_\alpha$ depending on context), and the exceptional divisors $D_{i}$.\footnote{If $G$ has $\U(1)$ factors, there are also divisors associated with these factors coming from the Mordell-Weil group of rational sections with nonzero rank.} Although the choice of resolution is not unique, our analysis and results are clearly resolution-independent \cite{Jefferson:2021bid}.

 Now we are ready to understand fluxes.
 These are most easily understood by considering the dual M-theory picture of the F-theory models, that is, M-theory compactified on the resolved fourfold $\hat Y$ (reviewed in \cite{WeigandTASI}).
 In the M-theory perspective, fluxes are characterized by the three-form potential $C_3$ and its field strength $G_4=dC_3$.
 The data of $G_4$ flux, which can be studied with well-established tools, is sufficient for determining the gauge groups with flux breaking.